asdf-community/asdf-direnv/README.md

 watch_file "package.json"
 ```

-- Using `asdf exec direnv status` can be helpful to inspect current state.
+- Using `direnv status` can be helpful to inspect current state.
 Also,
-  you might want to take a look to `asdf exec direnv --help`.
+  you might want to take a look to `direnv --help`.

 ## Useful links